KunjShah95/AETHER-AI/frontend/src/docs/developer-guide.md

 # Developer Guide

-We welcome contributions to NEXUS AI!
+We welcome contributions to AETHER AI!
 This guide will help you set up your development environment and understand the project structure.

 ## Development Setup